ikostoski/arduino-clglcd/README.md

 ## Using the driver code

-Copy clglcd.h and clglcd.cpp files into you Arduino sketch.
+Copy clglcd.h and clglcd.cpp files into your Arduino sketch.

 Copy and **edit** clglcd_config.h to match you hardware configuration, including pinout connections and features enabled (i.e. soft characters, etc...).
 Pin names are not Arduino pin numbers, rather actual AVR pin names (i.e. B,5 is PB5 pin).
 You may need to lookup in the board pinout/schematics.
 Also timer outputs are actual OCnX lines, i.e. 2,B is OC2B which is on i.e. PD3 on Arduino UNO).
 Examples have working pinout assignments for boards I have tested with.